'Hotel Rwanda' hero sentenced to 25 years on terror charges

 His family, who have campaigned globally for his release, say Rusesabagina is a political prisoner and accuse the authorities of torturing him in custody.

-"The judges decided what the dictator wanted them to decide, we expected exactly that," Rusesabagina's daughter Carine Kanimba told AFP, later adding that his advanced age made the punishment "equivalent to a death sentence".
+"The judges decided what the dictator wanted them to decide, we expected exactly that," Rusesabagina's daughter Carine Kanimba said, later adding that his advanced age made the punishment "equivalent to a death sentence".

 "We fear that my father will be killed in prison," she said.